medic/cht-docs/content/en/apps/guides/messaging/gateways/rapidpro.md

 ### API keys

 The RapidPro integration uses the CHT Credentials service to retrieve the API keys using the IDs `rapidpro:incoming` and `rapidpro:outgoing`.
 Use the [CHT credentials API](/apps/reference/api#put-apiv1credentials) to securely store the credentials.
+`rapidpro:incoming` should contain the value of the long unique key generated earlier `<cht_api_key>` to verify incoming requests from RapidPro.
+`rapidpro:outgoing` should contain your RapidPro API token `<rapidpro_api_key>` to authenticate requests made against RapidPro's API.

 ### App settings